Naitreey/notes-and-knowledge/cs/network/application-layer/dns.rst

 the Domain Name System supports DNS cache servers which store DNS query results for a period of time determined in the configuration (time-to-live) of the domain name record in question.
-Typically, such caching DNS servers also implement the recursive algorithm necessary to resolve a given name starting with the DNS root through to the authoritative name servers of the queried domain.
+Typically, such caching DNS servers also implement the iterative algorithm necessary to resolve a given name starting with the DNS root through to the authoritative name servers of the queried domain.
 With this function implemented in the name server, user applications gain efficiency in design and operation.